Gre-mie/fight_game/contributing.md

 Use `./tests.sh [path]` from the project root to exicute all valid test files in the given directory and all sub directories.
 If no path is given, will run tests from `./tests/` by default.

+## Creating rooms

+Rooms should be named in "room<int>.sh" format.

+When rooms are entered starting from room1 incrementing until the `max_levels` threshold is reached

-## Game rules
+## Creating enemies

-These rules are to help keep the game balanced
+These rules should be followed when creating an enemy stat file to keep the game balanced.

-### Enemies

-When creating enemy starting stat files these things should be true when compared the player starting stat file

 - enemy health < player health
 - enemy defence < player power